Qatar Foundation: Education and research

+Culture and arts

-In 2006, Qatar National Library (then known as Dar Al Kutub Library) became a member of Qatar Foundation.
-On November 19, 2012, Moza bint Nasser, chairperson of Qatar Foundation, announced plans for a new national library.
-Education City was chosen as the location of the new library.
-A notable attraction within the library is the Arab and Islamic Heritage section which contains a historic collection of books, periodicals, manuscripts, maps, and scientific instruments dating back to the 15th century.
+Al Shaqab, and the Al Jazeera Children's Channel (JCC) are members of the Qatar Foundation.
+On November 19, 2012, Moza bint Nasser, chairperson of Qatar Foundation, announced plans for a new national library, Qatar National Library, in Education City.
+The library hosts the Arab and Islamic Heritage section which contains a historic collection of books, periodicals, manuscripts, maps, and scientific instruments dating back to the 15th century.
 One of the largest online collections of historic records on the Persian Gulf countries was digitized in October 2014 and made available on the website of the Qatar Digital Library (QDL).
 The website was the culmination of a partnership established between Qatar Foundation, Qatar National Library, and the British Library in 2012.

-The Qatar Philharmonic Orchestra was formed in 2007 at the behest of Qatar Foundation with an initial budget of $14 million.

-Qatar Foundation opened Mathaf: Arab Museum of Modern Art in December 2010 in association with Qatar Museums Authority.The museum holds one of the largest collections of sculptures and paintings by Arab artists in the world, and has published an online encyclopedia of Arab artists.
+The Qatar Foundation has opened the Qatar Philharmonic Orchestra in 2007, and the Mathaf: Arab Museum of Modern Art in 2010.
+The museum holds one of the largest collections of sculptures and paintings by Arab artists in the world, and has published an online encyclopedia of Arab artists.

 Msheireb Properties (a subsidiary of Qatar Foundation) initiated a $5.5 billion commercial development project in Doha in January 2010.
 Originally called "Heart of Doha", the project was renamed "Msheireb Downtown Doha" in reference to the historical name of the area.

-Community initiatives

-The Qatar Diabetes Association, founded in 1995, became a member of Qatar Foundation in 1999.
-Its mission is to provide programs and services to assist the general public in the management and prevention of diabetes.

-The Social Development Center was established in 1996 by Moza bint Nasser to organize community programs for Qatari families.
-It promotes the building of stable and self-sufficient families by offering workplace training and providing courses in financial management.
-Another cardinal goal of the center involves promoting Islamic social values.

-Qatar Foundation established Reach Out To Asia (ROTA) – a charity initiative focused on assisting community development projects in Asian countries – in 2005.
-ROTA campaigns for education in developing countries.
-The organization has carried out activities in countries such as Pakistan, Indonesia, Lebanon, and Gaza.

-In 2006, Moza bint Nasser founded The Doha International Family Institute (DIFI).
-The institute conducts research and promotes scholarship on the legal, sociological and scientific basis of the family as the fundamental unit of society.
-It has consultative status with the United Nations Economic and Social Council (UNECOSOC).
+The foundation established the Social Development Center in 1996, Reach Out To Asia (ROTA) in 2005, The Doha International Family Institute (DIFI) in 2006, the QatarDebate Center in 2007 and the Qatar National Convention Centre in 2011.